mhjiang97/RNASeqFlow/README.md

     ```

 ### 2. Run a workflow on a list of samples
-- first modify the run.sh at the bottom to encapsulate a workflow you prefer:
+- First modify the run.sh at the bottom to encapsulate a workflow you prefer:

     ```shell
     ####################